This is Your Brain on Poverty

-Everyone has their own thoughts on what causes poverty and what fixes financial woes for families in the 21st century.
+Everyone has their own thoughts on what causes poverty.
+Different pundits opine about what fixes financial woes for families in the 21st century.

-One of the issues that I have never seen addressed related to poverty is what it does to your mind and emotions – your mental and emotional health.
+One issue that I have rarely seen addressed related to poverty is what it does to your mind and emotions.
+Poverty has a dramatic effect on your mental and emotional health.

 The “Right” Foundation

-My husband and I were doing quite well for ourselves in the first part of our marriage too.
+My husband and I were doing well for ourselves in the first part of our marriage, too.
 He was a skilled tradesman, and I worked at a large printing company before having kids.
 I was also perpetually working various side hustles with my design and writing skills.

-In the early 2000s, after buying a house and having five kids, the bottom fell out of that fairly comfortable life.
-Hours were cut, pay was cut, and one day my husband showed up at work only to find it boarded up, and our last two paychecks bounced.
+In the early 2000s, that life of comfort ended.
+After we bought a house and had five kids, the bottom fell out of our finances.
+First, work cut his hours, then cut his pay.
+One day my husband showed up at work only to find it boarded up, and our last two paychecks bounced.
 Good times.

-Suddenly, I had to get even more frugal than I was before.
-There were no jobs available paying the same as what we had been used to, so we settled for a pay cut.
-I had to figure out how to take care of a family of seven on 1/3rd of what we had been living on, while expenses for basics shot up quickly.
+Overnight, I had to get even more frugal than I was before.
+There were no jobs available paying the same as what we had earned.
+We had no option but to settle for a pay cut.
+I had to figure out how to take care of a family of seven on 1/3rd of what we had been living on.
+During this time, as you may remember, expenses for basics shot up quickly.

 After a long while, we finally slipped into foreclosure on our house.

-Most of the time, during our whole “situation” I could focus my mind on saving money and being hyper-frugal.
-I could think clearly enough to do what needed to be done to survive and to keep our family afloat while providing the kids with some semblance of a happy childhood and loving family.
+During this season, I could focus my mind on saving money and being hyper-frugal on most days.
+I could think clearly enough to do what I needed to do to survive.
+I could think of creative ways to provide the kids with some semblance of a happy childhood.

 A Decade of Poverty Fries Brain Cells

-I wonder – if you grow up in this situation, or if you live your whole life in this situation, what do this do to your ability to even think clearly enough to make the so-called better choices that are supposed to lift you up?
+If someone grows up in this situation, or if you live your whole life in this situation, what then?
+What does this do to that person’s ability to make the so-called better choices that lift you up?

 I’m a big believer in goals and pressing onwards and all that.
 I write frequently about goals.